datacarpentry/python-socialsci/episodes/13-matplotlib.md

 ![png](../fig/boxplot1.png)

-We can make it look prettier with `seaborn`, much more easily than fixing components manually with `matplotlib`. [`Seaborn`](https://seaborn.pydata.org) is a Python data visualization library based on `matplotlib`.
-It provides a high-level interface for drawing attractive and informative statistical graphics. `Seaborn` comes with Anaconda; to make it available in our python session we need to import it.
+We can make it look prettier with Seaborn, much more easily than fixing components manually with Matplotlib.
+[Seaborn](https://seaborn.pydata.org) is a Python data visualization library based on Matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.
+Seaborn comes with Anaconda; to make it available in our Python session we need to import it.

 ~~~
 import seaborn as sns